 Prior to the year 1750 there is little information on Bahamas currency.
 It was earlier a pirate stronghold which led to the making to the motto ‘Expulsis Piratis Restitutu Commercia’ meaning ‘Pirates Defeated, Commerce Restored’.
 This slogan was struck both on Colonial Seal and the Bahamas penny copper coins which were struck a century later.
-Bahamas was a British crown colony from 1783 until its independence.
+The Bahamian coins are divided into two periods: Colonial and Commonwealth.
+It was a British Crown Colony from 1783 until its independence.
 The 1806 copper coins had the bust of the ruler struck on the obverse and a full rigged sailing ship on the reverse.

 Mintage World presents to its viewers interesting insight on ancient coin of Bahamas as well as rare Bahamas coins, all in a click of a finger!